MetPX/sarracenia/docs/source/Contribution/Evolution.rst

 * nobody used segmented files, and they were very complicated, but everyone finds them fantastic in theory.
 Need to re-implement post sr3 re-factor.
-* mirroring was a use case we had to address, changing some so added more metadata.
+* mirroring was a use case we had to address, had to add metadata, and evolve a bit.
 * the cluster routing concepts have been removed (cluster_from, cluster_to, etc...) it got in the analysts' way more than it helped.
 Dead easy to implement using flow callbacks, if we ever want them back.